MonkeyD-IchiJou/LunaProject/README.md

 # Vulkan Game Dev README

 A cross-platform game engine created with Vulkan Api and c++.
-For windows and android only
+For windows and android only.
+Note: I am still learning, dun expect perfection pls

 # Building
-all the source codes, external libraries and android mk files are in the repo.
+all the source codes, external libraries, assets and android mk files are in the repo.

 # Visual Studio
 - In order to build in debug mode, you may need to download and install the latest VulkanSDK from https://vulkan.lunarg.com/